-The proposed bill would also apply state and local sales taxes to certain personal, professional, and business services in Georgia.
-However, the bill does not define these categories of services in any way.
-Thus, assuming future clarification in the bill and based on input from the bill sponsor, the following industries, identified by 2-5 digit NAICS codes, were assumed to be made subject to sales tax on their sales of services:
+The proposed bill would also apply state and local sales taxes to certain personal, professional and business services in Georgia.
+The bill defines the categories of services to be taxed only by exception, identifying the services that would not be subject to tax by creating exemptions for them as noted above.
+Thus, interpreting personal, professional, and business services broadly and then excluding the exempted services, the following industries (identified by 2-5 digit NAICS codes) were assumed to be made subject to sales tax on their sales of services: